IrexUB/SvissOdyssey/README.md

 A 2D roguelike game made at the end of the first year at UCA.

 Authors:
-- Farouk Abidi
+- Farouk Ab
-- Mathis Chalandard
+- Mathis Ch
-- Romain Veydarier
+- Romain Ve
-- Colin Ferraton
+- Colin Fe
-- Enzo Santiago
+- Enzo Sa

 ## Implemented features:
 - Top down movement